August 9, 2021

 But how do we objectively judge what “really bad” is?
 Most mental health professionals would say that you can’t do that.
 If we determine the standard this way, no one will ever be “allowed” to say, “yes, I have PTSD and I need help with it.”

 Someone will come up and tell them, “sure, what you went through was bad, but what I went through was worse!”
-And this will repeat over and over again until no one on the planet is allowed to think they have PTSD, see a professional, and get help for a genuine problem.
+And this will repeat over and over again until no one on the planet is allowed to think they have PTSD, see a trauma therapist, and get help for a genuine problem.

 So, don’t be a gatekeeper to yourself.

-Emotional Trauma, PTSD, and How It Can Affect Anyone
+PTSD and How It Can Affect Anyone

-Emotional trauma is not something you can put on a scale and weigh its importance, it’s too obscure, and it looks very different from one person to the next.
+Post Traumatic Stress Disorder is not something you can put on a scale and weigh its importance, it’s too obscure, and it looks very different from one person to the next.
 A person can even experience trauma through someone else.

 For example, a first responder can witness someone have the worst 24 hours of their life, and it’s as if it happened to you.
-Sadly, this is very common for anyone that professionally handles traumatic situations, such as doctors, therapists, and any sort of first responder (police officer, firefighter, or paramedic).
+Sadly, this is very common for anyone that professionally handles traumatic situations, such as doctors, therapists, and any sort of first responder (police officer, firefighter, dispatcher or paramedic).

 Another situation where PTSD can occur is in the home.
 Say a wife finds out that her husband is having an affair.
 She is devastated and ends up having PTSD-related consequences.